andaqu/andaqu.github.io/index.md

     title: Andrew Aquilina
 ---

 Hello!
-I have recently graduated with a M.Sc. in Artificial Intelligence from **Stockholm University** and currently pursuing freestanding courses at **Karolinska University**.
+I have recently graduated with a M.Sc. in Artificial Intelligence from **Stockholm University** and currently pursuing freestanding courses at **Karolinska Institute**.
 I am also working as a Data Scientist within the Marketing Team at **Sambla Group**.

 My primary interests are in computational social psychology, computational linguistics, and cognitive science -- namely, how can we build computational models to represent and to understand human social behaviour?